BathulaSrinuvas/git_github_tutorial/readme.txt

 "what files are not tracked"
 "hints on what to do next"
-"test changes--add and commite" test -- new file created"git diff -- check the changes in files/create file"
+"test changes--add and commite" test -- new file created
+"git add . -- add to staged"
+"git log -- know auth and list of commits"

+"git log --oneline -- show only list of commit names"